ByteReader#

 size – number of bytes to scan from offset

-- masked_scan_uint32_peek(mask: int, pattern: int, offset: int, size: int) Tuple[int, int] #
+- masked_scan_uint32_peek(mask: int, pattern: int, offset: int, size: int) tuple[int, int]#

 Scan for pattern

-relative to the current position.The bytes in
+patternwith applied maskmaskin the byte reader data, starting from offsetoffsetrelative to the current position.The bytes in

-are interpreted left-to-right, regardless of endianness.
+patternandmaskare interpreted left-to-right, regardless of endianness.
 All four bytes of the pattern must be present in the byte reader data for it to match, even if the first or last bytes are masked out.It is an error to call this function without making sure that there is enough data (offset+size bytes) in the byte reader.

 Added in version 1.6.